ipirangad3v/kmule/README.md

        maven { url = "https://s01.oss.sonatype.org/content/repositories/releases/" }
    }
    ```
-3. Add the dependecy on the commonMain dependecies of your project:
+3. Add the dependency on the commonMain dependecies of your project:
-4.
 ```groovy
 sourceSets{
 commonMain.dependencies {